LocalT0aster/Notes/DesignPatterns/Visitor.md

 ## Explanation

 The Visitor design pattern is a behavioral pattern that allows you to add new behaviors to existing class hierarchies without altering any existing code.
 It involves a visitor class that defines a method for each type of element class that it can visit.
 These methods implement the specific behavior to be performed on that element.
-The element classes provide an 'accept' method that takes a visitor instance as an argument, effectively allowing the visitor to 'visit' them.
+The element classes provide an '`accept`' method that takes a visitor instance as an argument, effectively allowing the visitor to '`visit`' them.

 ---